Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Experiments

-\textbf{Results.} \cref{tab:toy_correctsetups} shows that MCInfoNCE recovers the correct posteriors of ambiguous inputs up to a high rank correlation of $0.99$ for $\hat{\mu}(x)$ and $0.82$ for $\hat{\kappa}(x)$. \cref{fig:2dplot} visualizes this in a simplified case with $D=2$ latent dimensions.
+\textbf{Results.} \cref{tab:toy_correctsetups} shows that MCInfoNCE recovers the correct posteriors of ambiguous inputs up to a high rank correlation of $0.99$ for $\hat{\mu}(x)$ and $0.82$ for $\hat{\kappa}(x)$. \cref{fig:2dplot} visualizes this in a simplified 2D case.
 The learned latent space equals the true latent space up to a rotation.
-However, we can see in \cref{tab:toy_correctsetups} that $\hat{\kappa}(x)$ tends to get overestimated especially for high values of $\kappa(x) \in [64, 128]$, leading to an RMSE of $125.02$.
-However, the ranking is still largely preserved with a rank correlation of $0.64$.
-This is because the MC approximation in Formula \ref{form:MC} is a biased estimator of the loss in Formula \ref{form:loss}.
+However, we can see in \cref{tab:toy_correctsetups} that $\hat{\kappa}(x)$ tends to be overconfident (RMSE $=125.02$) especially for high values of $\kappa(x) \in [64, 128]$ (yet, the ranking is still largely preserved, Rank Corr. $=0.64$).
+This is because Formula \ref{form:MC} is a biased MC estimator of the loss in Formula \ref{form:loss}.
 This is also known as marginal likelihood estimation problem \cite{perrakis2014use,burda2015importance}.
-This bias decreases with the number of MC samples, as shown in \cref{fig:mc}.
-In the standard setup with $\kappa(x) \in [16, 32]$, it is largely mitigated with 16 samples (RMSE $=4.55$), or already with 4 samples if only the relative ordering of the samples matters in practice (rank corr. $= 0.77$).
+The bias decreases with the number of MC samples, as shown in \cref{fig:mc}.
+In the standard setup with $\kappa(x) \in [16, 32]$, it is largely mitigated with 16 samples (RMSE $=4.55$), or already with 4 samples if only the relative ordering of the samples matters in practice (Rank Corr. $= 0.77$).
 This coincides with the range of number of MC samples used by other probabilistic embedding losses: \citet{oh2018modeling} use 10 and \citet{kirchhof2022non} use 5.
 In summary, MCInfoNCE behaves as theoretically expected and fulfills our main theoretical hypothesis.